 I’m sure we’ve all been there.
 We’re in a language class, and the teacher is talking, but we’re actually understanding nothing about what is going on around us.
 Kind of like the deer in headlights effect.
 Don’t you wish your teacher would help you out by grading their language?

 All of our students have been there too.
 Should we care?
-Should we try to use language that is simpler, or speak slower?
+Should we try to use language that is simpler, or speaks slower?
 Or, should we just soldier on because we’re helping them get used to what it’s like in the real world.
 Keep on reading to find out.
 Let’s dig into two of the major theories related to this idea of graded language.

 Quick tip.
 What’s the solution to not understanding a single thing your language teacher says?
 It’s basically the teacher grading language.
 Why don’t all language teachers do it?
 Well, that’s not an easy question to answer, but let’s dig into language grading here!

 Grading Language: Two Theories

 Before we get into all the details you need to know about grading your language when teaching English, here are two important theories that you need to be aware of.

 Graded Language Theory #1: Stephen Krashen and Comprehensible Input